gilescope/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 # What's the difference between concurrency and parallelism?

-We'll right of the bat dive into define what concurrency is, and since it's very easy to confuse concurrent with parallel we have to try to make the difference clear sooner than later.
+We’ll right of the bat dive into this subject by defining what concurrency is, and since it’s very easy to confuse concurrent with parallel we have to try to make the difference clear from the get go.

-Concurrency is about **dealing** with a lot of things at the same time.
+> Concurrency is about **dealing** with a lot of things at the same time.

-Parallelism is about **doing** a lot of things at the same time.
+> Parallelism is about **doing** a lot of things at the same time.

 We call the concept of progressing multiple tasks at the same time `Multitasking`.
 There are several ways to multitask.
 One is by **progressing** tasks concurrently, but not at the same time.
 Another is to progress two tasks at the same time in parallel.
-Parallelism can be a kind of concurrency, but it's not the only way.
+Parallelism can a way of achieving of concurrency.

-             Parallel  | Concurrent
-                /\     |     /\
-               /  \    |    /  \
-              /    \   |   /    \
-             /      \  |  /      \
-            /        \   /        \
-           /          \ /          \
-                  Indipendant   Interruptable

 When we progress tasks concurrently we say they progress in an asynchronous manner.
 Asynchronous code execution is therefore the way we handle concurrency in programming.

 ![paralell vs concurrency](./images/definitions.jpg)

 ## Lets start off with some definitions